AndreasWz/Distil-Rank/README.md

 pip install -r requirements.txt python main.py
 \`\`\`
-*(For real data reproduction, download ESM-2 embeddings and place them in the root folder).*
+*(For real-data reproduction, generate ESM-2 embeddings using the provided Colab script and place them in the project root.)*